ergoplatform/ergo/papers/decentralization.md

 Decentralization is about many issues lying in many fields, of technical, social, and hybrid kinds.
 Researchers and developers are trying to find technical solutions, preferably, elegant and efficient.
 However, for many issues such solutions are not known, thus social solutions are also needed.

+In this article I will cover only technical aspects of decentralization, namely, decentralization of mining and decentralization of verification.

 ## Decentralization of Mining